Martin-Muraskovas/tech258_azure_linux/NVA_and_DMZ.md

 3. Set up a new route table.
 4. Add a route to this route table with the following parameters:<br>
 ![alt text](images3/image6.png)
+5. Associate your route table with your public subnet.

 ### Configuring IP forwarding within your NVA instance.
 1. SSH into your NVA instance.